WhoStoleMyCoffee/kfiles/README.md

 `target_fps` The frames per second to run the program at.
 It's not really significant but it could be nice sometimes to be able to configure it

+`search_ignore_types`	The types of files to ignore while searching.
+	E.g. "import,txt" will ignore all .import and .txt files

 `folder_color` The RGB color values for displaying folders

 `file_color` The RGB color values for displaying files